IntelliTraceAI/IntelliTraceAI/README.md

 ###

-<p align="left">At DetectedAI, we envision a world where computer vision technology enhances human capabilities and makes life safer, more efficient, and more intuitive.
+<p align="left">At IntelliTraceAI , we envision a world where computer vision technology enhances human capabilities and makes life safer, more efficient, and more intuitive.
 We're committed to developing cutting-edge AI solutions that bridge the gap between human perception and digital intelligence.<br><br>Every feature we develop is designed with our users in mind, focusing on intuitive interfaces and practical applications.</p>

 ###